Home | Knife Skills | How to cut eggplant

 washing eggplant

 Wash the eggplant with a mild soap or vegetable spray and then pat them dry.
-This is an important step to make sure that you get off any of the bacteria or dirt from the farm or transport.
+This is an important step to make sure that you get off any bacteria or dirt from the farm or transport.

 When you cut through the vegetable, whatever bacteria is on the skin will be introduced inside from the knife cutting into the skin and through the eggplant.